RISE FAQs

 The ACR does not charge practices to join the RISE registry; however, some EHRs charge practices for patient data to be brought over to the registry.
 Please check with your EHR to see if they would charge your practice to connect with the registry.

 • QPP Reporting – The RISE registry simplifies and automates annual reporting required by the Centers for Medicare & Medicaid Services (CMS).
 Because RISE is designated a Qualified Clinical Data Registry (QCDR), participating providers can report on various quality measures for the QPP.
 RISE also offers many rheumatology-specific measures not available in any other registry for your improvement and reporting purposes.
-Practices can report for both Traditional MIPS or the Advancing Rheumatology MIPS Value Pathway through RISE.
+Practices can report for both Traditional MIPS and/or the Advancing Rheumatology MIPS Value Pathway through RISE.

 To participate in the registry, providers/practices must: